Metro Boomin: Boominati Worldwide

 Boominati Worldwide is a record label founded by Wayne in June 2017.
 It was launched as an imprint of Republic Records, a division of Universal Music Group.
 That same month, Wayne stated that:

 "Launching Boominati Worldwide is the next step in my career as a producer, an artist and a businessman.
 I created the label to represent a collective of highly gifted individuals who have the shared gift of being able to influence the world through culture and art".

-Notable producers who work for Boominati include Dre Moon, Doughboy Beatz, Chris Xz, Mike McTaggart, Scriptplugg, Bbykobe, Prince85, Notinbed, and Peter Lee Johnson.
+Notable producers who work for Boominati include Dre Moon, Chopsquad DJ, Doughboy Beatz, Chris Xz, Mike McTaggart, Scriptplugg, Bbykobe, Notinbed, and Peter Lee Johnson.